abmguest/learn-git/README.md

 ### These are my first steps using GIT.

-Trying to chqnge this file on line and get the update on the local repo.
+Trying to change this file online and get the updates on the local repo.
 `HELLO WORLD`